badiaamakhlouf/DS_ML_InterviewBank/pages/data_visualization_and_eda.md

   - Violin Plot which is similar to a box plot but also shows the density of the data at different values.
   - ANOVA (Analysis of Variance) to test whether there are significant differences between the means of different categories.

-### Q- Mention the two kinds of target variables for predictive modeling.
+### Q18- Mention the two kinds of target variables for predictive modeling.

 - In predictive modeling, target variables can be classified into two main types:
     - Continuous Target Variables: